zhouli1014/OurGame/README.md

 # OurGame
-Seize the day, do whatever you want!!!
+Seize the day, do whatever we want!!!